alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 There are several ways to detect changes to files on macOS; I'm going to use the File System Events API (also called "FSEvents" for short).
 This allows you to receive notifications about any changes to a directory tree, or files within it.
-One of the main purposes is to allow backup software to detect incremental changes without continuously rescanning the entire tree, but we can use it for other things.
+One of the main purposes of this API is to allow backup software to detect incremental changes without continuously rescanning an entire tree, but we can use it for other things.

 Apple has a [File System Events Programming Guide][apple-fsevents-guide] which explains the FSEvents API in detail, and that it's exactly what I need: "The file system events API is designed for passively monitoring a large tree of files for changes".
 It mentions a couple of alternatives -- kernel extensions for getting immediate notifications and pre-empting file changes, or kqueues for monitoring changes to a single file -- but they're not what I need, so I didn't explore them further.